visibilia/SIION/README.md

 scipy
 numpy
 future
-json
 scikit-learn
 pandas
-matplotlib # for plot some clustering results igraph # for generation of bipartitie graphs which be used in recommendation engines
+matplotlib # for plot some clustering results python-igraph # for generation of bipartitie graphs which are used in recommendation engines
 ```